Is Youthful Vision Without Reading Glasses Possible?

 The modern solution to presbyopia is a little different.
 Laser Blended Vision doesn’t restrict the focus of one eye to a distance and one to up close, but rather tapers each eye’s point of focus over the full depth of vision.
 This creates one seamless, ‘blended’ field of vision.

 Laser Blended Vision works not by layering another lens on top of the body’s own, perfectly capable lens system, but by adjusting your corneas to perform at their best.
-The treatment is possible, and is safer and easier to adapt to than traditional methods, in large thanks to a revolutionary new scanner: the Artemis Insight.
+The treatment is possible, and is safer and easier to adapt to than traditional methods, in large thanks to a revolutionary new scanner: the Artemis Insight 100 Insight.

-The Artemis Insight VFH digital ultrasound scanner produces a 3D image showing the detailed profile of the cornea.
+The Artemis Insight 100 Insight VFH digital ultrasound scanner produces a 3D image showing the detailed profile of the cornea.
 It is able to detect the thinnest points with greater accuracy than other scanners (equal to that of 1/1000th the width of a human hair).
 Although this is only available in a handful of clinics globally, London Vision Clinic benefits from having utilised this technology for many years and is able to treat a higher number of patients – 98% in fact.

 Knowledge Dispels Fear